 Check-ins to support your weekly tasks

-Sometimes, we find that to work on certain things, we need more targeted meetings.
-Some of these items might be directly related to achieving our goals.
-In these situations, using the Check-ins tool to set up meetings automatically adds these to your calendar and weekly plans for the week.
+Sometimes, we need more targeted meetings to work on certain items, some of which might be directly related to achieving our goals.
+In these situations, setting up meetings using the Check-ins tool automatically adds them to your calendar and weekly plans.

-Once your One-on-Ones are done, the system emails a summary to participants and closes out the meeting from your weekly plans.
-This is how eLeaP works to support our team members in accomplishing goals and continuing to punch above our weight class.
+Once your one-on-one is done, the system emails participants a summary and closes the meeting based on your weekly plans.
+This is how eLeaP supports our team members in accomplishing goals and continuing to punch above our weight class.

-We built the eLeaP PMP to solve our own challenges.
-Now, we want you to experience the same transformation and realize the incredible results we achieved using this system.
+We built the eLeaP PMP to solve our challenges.
+We want you to experience the same transformation and realize the incredible results we achieved using this system.

 Closing out the week:

 On Fridays at 12:15 pm EST, we meet to review our week.
 Each team member shares their weekly accomplishments, challenges, and other news.
 This is a chance for team members to also set up meetings for the next week in case they need one-on-one time with each other or groups need to meet.
-This Friday’s meeting is also important as a way to celebrate big and not-so-big wins.
-As a team, it is important to acknowledge difficulties and challenges, but it is also essential that you don’t forget to mark and celebrate wins and achievements.
+This FFridaFriday’sing is also crucial for celebrating big and not-so-big wins.
+As a team, it is vital to acknowledge difficulties and challenges, but you must also not forget to celebrate victories and achievements.

-Here are some things we talk about in our Friday meetings.
-We talk about new sales and new customer onboarding.
-We discuss appointment-setting challenges, and we also brainstorm on marketing programs and partnership opportunities.
+Our Friday meetings discuss new sales and customer onboarding, appointment-setting challenges, marketing programs, and partnership opportunities.
 The idea of these Friday sessions is also for management to share important information regarding company happenings.

-Lastly, we ask team members to put down a happiness score for the week.
+Lastly, we ask team members to write a weekly happiness score.
 What is a happiness score?
-It is our way of asking ‘How satisfied are you with your progress this week”?
-We ask and monitor this because it is an important barometer of your team’s health and, even more, important your member’s disposition regarding their week.
+It is our way of asking, “How “satisfied are you with your progress this week?”
+“We” “invite and monitor this because it is an essential barometer of your team and, even more importantly, your mindset.
 Since the pandemic, we have heard about how workers want what they do to matter.
 They want to see the impact of their activities.
 They want a chance to be heard when things are good and when they are not so good.
 This gauge provides crucial feedback not just to management but also to team members.
 And yes, we support each other through the ups and downs.

-You might be wondering how you are going to do this in your organization.
+You might be wondering how you will do this in your organization.
 You have several thousand team members.
 They are all spread out.
 Guess what?
 You can set up team meetings to review your week.
-It does not have to be all hands – even though you can also do that.
-Sometimes folks have to miss the meeting, but they ensure that their weekly plans are advanced to the proper new status: accomplishments challenges or moved to next week’s plan.
+It does not have to be all hands – even though you can do that.
+Sometimes, folks have to miss the meeting, but they ensure that their weekly plans advance to the proper new status: accomplishments challenges or moved to next week’s.
 The idea is that this process is maintained (without fail if you can).

 What has been the outcome?
 Our team has been aligned and productive in ways that will shock you.
-We tell people if you compare our productivity against other companies much larger than us, you will be amazed at how much we are able to accomplish.
+We tell people that if you compare our productivity with other companies that are much more significant than us, you will be amazed at how much we can accomplish.
 It does not mean there are no challenges.
-It does not mean the meetings are fun all the time, as we sometimes have to deal with tough subjects like slacking team members.
+It does not mean the meetings are always fun, as we sometimes deal with challenging subjects like slacking team members.
 I will tell you, though.
-I won’t trade this for going back to how we used to just wing it and hope things work out.
+I want to return to how we used to wing it, and I hope things work out.

-If you want to give this process a go and have questions, feel free to reach out to us.
-We are happy to share.
-I encourage you to give the eLeaP PMP a go, as this process truly needs a platform to support it and bring out the best results.
+Please get in touch with us if you want to try this process and have questions.
+We are happy to answer them.
+I encourage you to try the eLeaP PMP, as this process truly needs a platform to support it and achieve the best results.

-So to answer the question we raised at the beginning of this article.
-My Weekly Status tells me how productive, engaged, and happy my team is.
-And I won’t trade that for anything.
+To answer the question we raised at the beginning of this article, my weekly status tells me how productive, engaged, and happy my team is, and I would not trade that for anything.